Select product type and enter dimensions

 Steel weight calculation is essential for construction estimation, logistics planning, and material procurement across India.
 The weight of any steel section depends on three factors: the cross-sectional area, the length, and the density of the material (7,850 kg/m³ for mild steel).

-The most commonly used formula in Indian construction is d² ÷ 162.2, where d is the bar diameter in mm.
+The most commonly used formula in steel construction is d² ÷ 162.2, where d is the bar diameter in mm.
 This gives weight in kg per metre.
 For example, a 16mm TMT bar: 16² ÷ 162.2 = 1.580 kg/m.
 A standard 12-metre bar weighs 18.96 kg.
 This formula is derived from the circular cross-section area (πd²/4) multiplied by the density of steel.

 For flat products, use: Weight (kg) = L × W × T × 7.85 ÷ 1,000,000 (all dimensions in mm).
 A quicker method: Thickness (mm) × 7.85 = weight per square metre.
 So a 10mm plate weighs 78.5 kg/m².